American Library in Paris Visiting Fellowship

 - Be present in the American Library a minimum of three half-days a week.

-- Participate in a Library members-only dinner and conversation.
+- Participate in a Library reception.

 - Meet with staff informally to explore a topic of mutual interest.